padrinobook/padrinobook/chapters/user_profile.md

 ```

-You can write the other tests as an exercise on your own.
-In case you have problems with writing them, please check the [spec on GitHub](https://github.com/wikimatze/job-vacancy/blob/master/spec/app/controllers/sessions_controller_spec.rb "spec on GitHub").
+You can write the other tests as an exercise[^exercise-spec-helper-spec] on your own.

+[^exercise-spec-helper-spec]: In case you have problems with writing them, please check the [spec on GitHub](https://github.com/wikimatze/job-vacancy/blob/master/spec/app/controllers/sessions_controller_spec.rb "spec on GitHub").

-Finally, we need to provider the edit link in the header navigation:
+Finally, we need to provide the edit link in the header navigation:

 ```erb